AHL Announces Western Conference Finals Schedule

 Game 7 - Wednesday, June 15 at Chicago - 5 p.m.
 PT (if necessary)

 The Heat and Wolves have never faced off in the seven-year history of the Heat.
-Stockton owns a postseason record of 6-0 following sweeps of Bakersfield and Colorado, and the Wolves have gone 6-1 thus far in the Calder Cup Playoffs.
+Both teams bring playoff records of 6-1 into the series.

-Tickets for games at Stockton Arena will be available for purchase Tuesday.
+Tickets for games at Stockton Arena will be available for purchase on Tuesday, May 31.

 • Discuss this story on the American Hockey League message board...